 Michele Bartoli Cain is a trial lawyer.
 She concentrates her practice in the areas of dental malpractice, medical malpractice, personal injury and wrongful death.
 Michele has obtained substantial recoveries for clients who have suffered significant injury or death from the negligence of doctors and dentists.

-In 2005, Michele decided to launch her own firm in Old Town Alexandria, Virginia and she led that firm until 2022, when she joined Shulman Rogers with the opening of the Alexandria, Virginia office.
+In 2005, Michele decided to launch her own firm in Old Town Alexandria, Virginia.
+She led that firm until 2022 when she joined Shulman Rogers with the opening of the Alexandria, Virginia office.
 She serves clients throughout Northern Virginia and Washington, DC.

 Recognized by her peers as a top advocate in her field, Michele is rated AV (“preeminent”) by Martindale-Hubbell, the leading attorney-ranking service.
-Michele also is listed in Best Lawyers, has been named a Washington, DC “Superlawyer,” and repeatedly has been selected as one of the Best Personal Injury Attorneys in the Washington, DC area by Washingtonian magazine including most recently in September 2022.
+Michele also is listed in Best Lawyers, has been named a Washington, DC “Superlawyer,” and repeatedly has been selected as one of the Best Personal Injury Attorneys in the Washington, DC area by Washingtonian magazine.

 Michele is an active member of the American Bar Association and The American Association for Justice and has been inducted into the Etheridge Society, the preeminent medical malpractice honor society.
 She is a charter member of the National Museum for Women in the Arts, a member of the Maryland Trial Lawyers Association, the Board of Governors of the Trial Lawyers Association of Metropolitan Washington D.C. and is a longtime member of the Virginia Trial Lawyers Association.